CumulusNetworks/docs/content/cumulus-linux-56/System-Configuration/Authentication-Authorization-and-Accounting/SSH-for-Remote-Access.md

 {{< /tab >}}
 {{< /tabs >}}

-The following example configures the number of minutes a session can be inactive before the SSH server terminates the connection to 5 and the maximum number of SSH sessions allowed per TCP connection to 5:
+The following example configures the amount of time a session can be inactive before the SSH server terminates the connection to 5 minutes (300 seconds) and the maximum number of SSH sessions allowed per TCP connection to 5:

 {{< tabs "TabID249 ">}}
 {{< tab "NVUE Commands ">}}